-If your bride has a Type A personality, she may be happiest managing wedding planning details by herself.
-However, some brides like to share the load amongst their bridesmaids.
+If your bride likes to be in control, she may be happiest managing wedding planning details by herself.
+However, some brides like to share the load amongst their girls and delegate plenty of bridesmaid duties.
 A particularly crafty bridesmaid may be charged with creating table centrepieces.
 Or a party animal with designing a playlist.
 Do your best to be helpful and cheerful, whether you’re taste-testing wedding cake or updating the RSVP spreadsheet.

 The Hen Party by the Bridesmaid

 Organising the hen party is traditionally the responsibility of the Chief Bridesmaid.
 But often all bridesmaids pitch in with the planning.
 Ask the bride for a guest list and anything she considers a hen do essential.
-Then come up with party games, activities, ice breakers and little extras (like a book for heartfelt messages) to give her the send-off she deserves.
+So as part of your bridesmaid duties you need to come up with party games, activities, ice breakers and little extras (like a book for heartfelt messages) to give her the send-off she deserves.

 On the Morning of the Wedding

 On the morning of the wedding, bridesmaids usually get ready with the bride.
 You’ll be responsible for calming those pre-wedding nerves and keeping everyone to schedule.
 Bridesmaids usually arrive at the venue ten minutes or so before the bride.
 They then help her to rearrange her dress and veil before heading down the aisle.